 If you want to add some math in, ask the kids to draw you a tree that is 3 inches wide and 5 inches tall on the paper towel.
 Use that tree as your template.

-- Let the child add ornaments to the tree with different colored markers.
+2. Let the child add ornaments to the tree with different colored markers.

 Mist the trees with water from the spray bottle.
 Watch as the dies run on the paper towels.